 My aunt Emily used to make them every Christmas and they are the best.
-I think I copied her recipe on a little card when I was about 10 years old.
+I think I copied her recipe for Mary's Sugar Cookies on a little card when I was about 10 years old.

 We had a lot of cookies to decorate so I recruited as many family members as I could to help out.
 We had to get them done before more family came over for dinner (my sister-in-law and two nieces).
 My poor husband was sick in bed all day with a stomach bug.
 Poor guy!

 I even got my mom (Jane) to frost a few.
 I think she liked decorating my stepdad (Gordon) the most.

 My son (Luke) enjoyed sampling the cookies.
 I think it was the first time that Gordon had decorated cookies and he did a great job!

 Believe it or not, I wasn't even planning on making cookies because we had company coming over and I was afraid we wouldn't have enough time to get them done.
 My daughter (Savannah) was the one who wanted to make them and I'm so glad we did!
 They just taste like Christmas to me.

 And they are so fun to decorate!

 Everyone got so creative.